dcycle/docker-translator/example01/test-file.md

 This should be translated

     This should not be translated because it is preceded by four spaces and is code
-    // This should be translated because it is a comment d
+    // This should be translated because it is a comment